 1. CONCLUSION AND PERFORMANCE OF THE SALES CONTRACT

-- The Purchaser shall add selected Goods to the Cart and proceed to the Order form;
+a.
+The Buyer shall add a selected Good/Goods to the Cart (not more than 9 Goods of one type) and proceed to the Order form;

 3. THE RULES FOR MAKING AND REIMBURSING PAYMENTS

 1. Payments can be made:

 a. with the use of an electronic payment system approved by the Seller and presented on the Store’s website at the time (using a credit card or by online transfer);

 2. All accepted payment methods are available at the Store in the applicable tab.